dotterweide/dotterweide/notes/minimum-viable.md

  - [ ] Editor: find-and-replace dialog
  - [ ] Navigation: jump to matching bracket
  - [ ] Incremental selection of enclosing context (ctrl-w in IntelliJ)
+ - [ ] Navigation: jump to previous / next method (alt up/down in IntelliJ)
+ - [ ] Block comments (ctrl-shift slash in IntelliJ)
+ - [ ] Navigation history (ctrl-alt left/right in IntelliJ)
+ - [ ] Enter in overwrite mode goes to beginning of new line instead of inserting new line (IntelliJ)